stencillogic/Start-with-Rust-fast/README.md

 ```

 `Deref` is also implemented for `Vec` and `String`.
-`Deref` can be implemented for cusom type, e.g.:
+`Deref` can be implemented for custom type, e.g.:

 ``` rust
 use std::ops::Deref;